-California Domestic Violence Lawyer – Penal Code 13700 PC
+Domestic Violence Defense Attorneys – Penal Code 13700 PC

-Consult an experienced domestic violence attorney who can help you lessen the impact of your arrest
+Consult with experienced domestic violence defense attorneys to help lessen the impact of your arrest

 Under California law, domestic violence occurs when someone threatens or uses physical force against a vulnerable person, such as an “intimate partner,” minor, or the elderly.
 Even an aggressive action that does not cause injury can result in charges.
 An accusation or charge of domestic violence can carry significant consequences professionally, personally, and criminally.
 The facts of each situation – including prior criminal history and severity of injuries – dictate whether you can be charged with a misdemeanor or felony.